-With numbers like some from the above, it makes sense that social media plays a huge role in your company’s marketing strategy.
+With numbers like these, it makes sense that social media plays a huge role in your company’s marketing strategy.

-Yet, when it comes to managing social media, your company may have a handful of people dedicated to social strategies and running the account handles.
+When it comes to managing social media, your company may already have a handful of people dedicated to social strategies and running the account handles.

-While it’s essential to have an individual or a team managing your business’ social media, your marketing efforts will find much more success if you get most, if not all employees involved as well.
+While it’s essential to have an individual or a team managing your business’ social media, your marketing efforts will be far more successful if you get most, if not all employees involved as well.

-During our research for our employee advocacy guide, we found some interesting stats:
+During our research for our employee advocacy guide, we found some more interesting stats: